 Hannah has a BA in History, has worked for several years as a freelance editor, and is an educator.
 She spends all her spare time escaping between the pages of a book, and a foray into editing seemed like the best way to channel that energy.

 She lives in rural Virginia with her husband and four rambunctious children.
-As Acquisitions Editor, Hannah discovers new talent and acquires manuscripts for OHP.
-She is also the co-editor of their yearly anthology series.
+As director of acquisitions, Hannah discovers new talent and acquires manuscripts for OHP.
+She is also the co-editor of our yearly anthology and TABC teen-author series.

 Caroline has a BA in Education and a strong background in sales and event planning.
 She loves bringing her passions for books and marketing together in innovative ways to provide books with the best exposure possible.

 When she’s not in the bookish world, Caroline loves throwing elaborate parties, playing all the sports, and spending time with her husband and two adorable children.

 As Publicity Manager, Caroline works with authors in their publicity, marketing, and events.
 She’s also leading OHP’s ongoing efforts to build relationships with bookstores, foreign rights, and distribution channels.

 Olivia picked up an inherent sense of grammar and storyline from a childhood spent reading the works (and worlds) of Jane Yolen, Roald Dahl, Avi, Tamora Pierce, T. A. Barron, and others—usually multiple times.
 Formal classes in grammar, organization, and style at Brigham Young University solidified her knowledge of character, scene, plot, and world development.